 Note that the best landscapes usually have an interesting foreground as well as the landscape itself.
 How small of an aperture (large depth of field) will you need to keep what you want in focus?
 A middle aperture (such as f/10 or f/12) is usually enough, when focused slightly beyond the foreground, to keep everything in focus.

 Make sure both foreground and background elements are in focus

 Why not simply have everything in focus with a tiny aperture like f/22?
 One major stylistic reason is that often times you do not want everything in focus.
-In landscape photography there might be distracting foreground elements that aren’t part of the story you want to tell, for example.
+In landscape photography there might be distracting foreground elements that aren't part of the story you want to tell.
 There are two technical reasons as well.

 A second reason to avoid stopping down is that the more narrow beam of light will cause significantly worse shadows under dust spots on your lens or sensor/film.
 Depending on your post-processing capabilities, this could be even worse than the first reason!
 (Let's be honest, nobody enjoys fixing dust spots.)

 Summary: Start with F/8 - F/12, smaller aperture (bigger number) if required to keep everything in focus, avoid extremes.

 Shutter speed, as you're probably either aware or could guess, controls the amount of time the camera is measuring or sensing the light, usually by controlling when the shutter opens and closes.

 Most cameras can control the shutter speed between 1/4000th or 1/8000th of a second as the shortest and 15 or 30 whole seconds as the longest.

 In most images, shutter speed is used to completely stop any motion, both of the subject and of the camera, if you’re not using a tripod.
 Just a little bit of motion in your photo will make it blurry, usually in an unintended and unappealing way.